rstudio/rmarkdown/authoring_shiny.md

 ![New R Markdown Shiny Document](images/new-shiny-document.png)

+Note that if you haven't installed up to date versions of RStudio, knitr, and shiny as detailed above then the "Shiny Document" template won't appear in the list.

-You can then run the document using the **Run Document** command on the editor toolbar:
+You can run a document locally using the **Run Document** command on the editor toolbar:

 ![Shiny Run Document](images/shiny-run-document.png)